paulmsmith/website/src/www/posts/hello-world.md

 Often this serves my work and my employers well.
 I'm driven to keep improving the services they have hired me to develop.

-That fact that the work is not for me but for somebody else is crucial.
+That the work is not for me but for somebody else is crucial.

 Employers and stakeholders impose what designers like myself desperately need: constraints.